ruchir321/toronto-open-data/toronto-bikeshare/README.md

-# Short Term Rentals Analysis
+# Toronto Bikeshare Analysis

-Analysis of short-term rental registrations and trends in Toronto.
+Exploratory Data Analysis (EDA) and visualization of the Toronto Bikeshare ridership data.

 ## Code Used
+- `eda.ipynb`
-- `notebook.ipynb`
+- `streamlit-demo.py`

 ## Data Used
 - No data files found locally (data may be fetched dynamically).